 University Art Museum

-With origins dating to the 1755, the Princeton University Art Museum is one of the world's leading university art museums with collections of more than 100,000 works of art ranging from ancient to contemporary art and spanning the globe.
+With origins dating to 1755, the Princeton University Art Museum is one of the world's leading university art museums, with collections of more than 100,000 works of art ranging from ancient to contemporary art and spanning the globe.
 Committed to advancing Princeton's teaching and research missions, the Art Museum also serves as a gateway to the University for visitors from around the world.
 Intimate in scale yet expansive in scope, the Art Museum offers a respite from the rush of daily life, a revitalizing experience of extraordinary works of art, and an opportunity to delve deeply into the study of art and culture.
 Admission is free.

-Internationally-recognized special exhibitions are presented throughout the year and include many coordinated with the curriculum of the Department of Art and Archaeology.
+Internationally recognized special exhibitions are presented throughout the year and include many coordinated with the curriculum of the Department of Art and Archaeology.
 The Art Museum encourages faculty from all disciplines to take advantage of self-guided tours and other opportunities to interact directly with works from the collections.
 Undergraduate and graduate students can become actively involved in the Museum through internships, the student guide program, work study, and volunteer opportunities.

 On view throughout the University campus is the John B. Putnam Jr. Memorial Collection of modern and contemporary sculpture, including works by Alexander Calder, Maya Lin, Henry Moore, Louise Nevelson, Isamu Noguchi, Pablo Picasso, Shazia Sikander, and Ursula von Rydingsvard.
-Visit the mobile-friendly website to explore the collection through interactive maps, artist biographies, and audio recordings by curators and conservators.
+Visit the Campus Art website to explore the collection through interactive maps, artist biographies, and audio recordings by curators and conservators.

-As one of the world’s foremost research libraries, Princeton University Library is an extraordinary hub of discovery for undergraduate students.
+As one of the world’s foremost research libraries, Princeton University Library (PUL) is an extraordinary hub of discovery for undergraduate students.
 The Library’s holdings include millions of books, journals, manuscripts and non-print items in over 200 languages.
 State-of-the-art technology provides onsite and remote access to thousands of databases, digitized collections, sound recordings, musical scores, films, and more.
-Unique holdings from the Library’s special collections range from such singular items as an Egyptian Book of the Dead (circa 1250 BCE) to the papers of Pulitzer Prize-winning author Toni Morrison.
+Unique holdings from the Library’s special collections range from such singular items as an Egyptian Book of the Dead (circa 1250 BCE) to the papers of Nobel laureate author Toni Morrison.